Undergraduate Course

 Optional module

-This module will examine a selection of texts from 20th century American literature, and relate these works to their cultural, social and political backgrounds.
-We will focus on texts that demonstrate formal innovation and experimentation, and the selection will reflect the variety of twentieth century American experience.
-You will read Native American, African American and Chinese-American texts alongside literature produced in the wake of radical social change such as Beat writing, Vietnam narratives, and responses to 9/11.
+On this module you will examine a selection of texts from 20th century American literature, and relate these works to their cultural, social and political backgrounds.
+We will focus on texts that demonstrate formal innovation and experimentation, and the module reading list will reflect the huge variety evident in twentieth century American narrative and representation.
+You will read Native American, African American and Chinese-American texts alongside literature produced in the wake of radical social change such as Beat writing, Vietnam narratives, and responses to queer San Francisco.

 Credits: 20